christoph-schaeffer/dhl-business-shipping/README.md

 ```
 ## Documentation
 - There is an official documentation by DHL found [here](https://entwickler.dhl.de).
 However it is partly outdated and incomplete.
-- A [documentation](https://christoph-schaeffer.de/dhl-business-shipping/documentation/3-0) page for this project will follow soon.
+- A documentation page for this project can be found [here](https://christoph-schaeffer.de/dhl-business-shipping/documentation/3-0).

 ## Support
 - For reporting bugs and suggestions please use the [issues tab](https://github.com/christoph-schaeffer/dhl-business-shipping/issues).
 - If you have any questions feel free to contact me by mail christoph-dietrich@web.de.

-##License
+## License
 This project is licensed under the [MIT license](http://badges.mit-license.org).
 Please read the [LICENSE file](https://github.com/christoph-schaeffer/dhl-business-shipping/blob/master/LICENSE) for details.